Brownster/ipod-dock/README.md

 sudo systemctl start ipod-api.service ipod-watcher.service ipod-listener.service
 ```

-The services run under the dedicated `ipod` account.
-This user must have
+The services run under the dedicated `ipod` account. `install.sh` now installs
-permission to mount the iPod's block device or the API will fail with a
-"must be superuser" error. `install.sh` creates the mount directory and adds an
+a `udev` rule and `ipod-mount.service` so the iPod's data partition is
+mounted automatically when connected.
+The service detects the first FAT
+partition and mounts it at `/opt/ipod-dock/mnt/ipod` using appropriate
+`uid`, `gid` and `umask` options so the `ipod` user has access.
+If you prefer
-`/etc/fstab` entry so the `ipod` user can mount the device.
-If needed, adjust
+manual control the script also adds an `/etc/fstab` entry so the `ipod` user
-the device path in `/etc/fstab`; the default entry looks like:
+can mount the device without privileges.
+Adjust the device path in `/etc/fstab`
+if needed; the default entry looks like:

 ```